nsloat/swellix/README.md

 # swellix
-In this document, we'll cover some of the basics of computing with Swellix.
+Here, we'll cover some of the basics of computing with Swellix.

 First: Compiling Dependencies
 ------------------------------------------------------------------------------------------

-THE VIENNA PACKAGE:
+THE VIENNA PACKAGE:<br>
 Swellix uses some utilities provided in the ViennaRNA package for computing thermodynamics and RNA distance in structures.
 When you download Swellix, you should get a copy of Vienna: ViennaRNA-2.2.5.tar To configure Swellix in a simple way, you'll first need to decompress the ViennaRNA tarball in the same directory as